 The Labels we Grew Up With

 I do not like the term midlife crisis.
 Come to think of it, I don’t like to label anyone at all.
-It stems from my youth, when I was labelled a geek, a nerd, a shy girl – all accurate but not fully describing me and pigeonholing me into this boring person.
+It stems from my youth, when I was labelled a geek, a nerd, a shy girl – all accurate but not fully describing me.
+I was pigeonholed into this boring person.
 I brought my sons up with the message that they shouldn’t label themselves because it doesn’t allow them to fully express their identity.
 That didn’t stop them though, as I will explain later.

 Hurtful nicknames hurled at me like gingernut (red hair) probably made me acutely aware of features that I was already insecure of.
-My self image plummeted in my younger years and there was too much emphasis placed on our appearance in our family.
+My self image plummeted in my younger years.
+There was too much emphasis placed on our appearance in our family.
 My dad was the worst – pointing out features like one crooked tooth or acne, and making us hate our bodies.
-He tried to lecture my sister about her outfit one day when she was over 40 and had her in tears with his cutting words.
+He tried to lecture my sister about her outfit one day when she was over 40.
+He had her in tears with his cutting words.
 I jumped to her defense and told him he had no right to comment on our looks.
 No right to even comment on his wife’s looks either.
 I don’t think he realised how much his comments had affected my sister and I over the years.

-I’ve never found a label to fully describe me – star signs are way off, I never fitted into the Catholic school girl mould even though we were brought up with those views.
-In my nursing training we had a seminar on Myers Briggs and that was the first time I ever came close to having a label that fitted me.
+I’ve never found a label to fully describe me.
+Star signs are way off, I never fitted into the Catholic school girl mould even though we were brought up with those views.
+In my nursing training we had a seminar on Myers Briggs.
+That was the first time I ever came close to having a label that fitted me.
 My personality is rare – INFJ, and it describes me as introverted.
 Yep, that’s me.
 But I’m still much more than that.
-My new label is Previvor – because I have BRCA2, a genetic mutation that gives me an increased risk of cancer, I can now identify with that group of people who seem to wave the label around with pride.
+My new label is Previvor – because I have BRCA2, a genetic mutation that gives me an increased risk of cancer.
+I can now identify with that group of people who seem to wave the label around with pride.